How to build a volunteer army

 1. Treat ’em like your prized employees

 It is crucial that volunteers are given sky high expectations for their performance within the team.
 I went so far as to develop a volunteer contract which articulated my expectations of the volunteer including reliable attendance, good presentation and top quality work.
-I interviewed them to make sure they were a good team fit and I made sure I got to know them personally, even when I was the CEO and not the direct volunteers coordinator.
+Even when I was the CEO and not the direct volunteers coordinator, I interviewed them to make sure they were a good team fit and I made sure I got to know them personally.
 I gave them pep talks on how they represented a brand and the customer had to have a wonderful experience with them.

 If volunteers become unreliable, fire them.
 You don’t need the dead weight of a volly who makes a personal appointment on the day he or she is rostered to volunteer.
 I do not have five seconds to tolerate cynicism which is toxic to any team.
 Ditch cynical volunteers.
 They’re better off playing bingo at the club than dragging down your team’s wonderful enthusiasm for the cause.